 I have worked in both public and private sectors, including local authorities, the NHS, investment banks, the health & fitness industry and Further Education.
 These experiences have given me a sophisticated understanding of the challenges faced in this diverse range of industries, which is why I continue to add value to the performance of various individuals and organisations - using established psychological principles to do so.

-In my role as Departmental Lead for Staff Experience & Wellbeing, my aim is for Brunel to deservedly attain national recognition (e.g., the MIND Index Awards) for its long-term prioritisation of staff wellbeing and mental health.
+In my role as Departmental Lead for Staff Experience & Wellbeing, my vision is for Brunel to deservedly attain national recognition (e.g., the RSPH Health & Wellbeing Awards) for its long-term prioritisation of staff wellbeing and health.

 Related Research Group(s)